isle-project/graphmaker/lib/docs/readme-template.md

 ## The GraphMaker Node Library

-While the GraphMaker repl is a convenient medium for interactive graph building, it can be useful to build GraphMaker functionality into other apps or pages.
+While the GraphMaker REPL is a convenient medium for interactive graph building, it can be useful to build GraphMaker functionality into other apps or pages.
 For this purpose, GraphMaker can also be used as a Javascript or Typescript library.

 Once you initialize your graph and your ai model, you issue a series of asynchronous *updates* that return a new graph state and maybe output as well, depending on the specific update provided.
 Updates include running a task, resetting the graph, and much more.
-It is relatively straightforward to provide functionality like the repl in another context this way.
+It is relatively straightforward to provide functionality like the REPL in another context this way.
-(Indeed, the repl is build just like this.)
+(Indeed, the REPL is build just like this.)

 ### Installation